 Invest in child sized garden gloves

 Let’s be honest here.
 Kids often put their hands in their mouths, noses and everywhere else without properly washing them first.
-I insist on gardening gloves for kids, particularly in gardens with public access.
+I always have gardening gloves for kids available, particularly in gardens with public access.
 The risk of insect bites, contact with animal feces and infection from dirty wounds can all be reduced with the proper use of garden gloves.
 In my experience, nothing is more frustrating for kids than having to work in a pair of adult sized gloves, so get a pair that fit those little fingers.
 Here are kid gloves I recommend.

 Consider gardening with kids a part of their daily physical activity